 Here are the key steps for ongoing accounts receivable reconciliation:

-Regularly review incoming payments and apply them against outstanding invoices.
+Regularly review incoming payments and apply them against outstanding invoices to maintain the health of your order to cash process.
 This daily or weekly task helps identify any immediate payment discrepancies, such as partial payments or overpayments.
 It also ensures all transactions are recorded accurately in real-time.

 When reviewing, pay attention to potential overpayments or underpayments and recurring bill pay without a corresponding invoice.